iyekneau/CDC-US-Cardiovascular-Death-Rate-Trend-Analysis-in-R/README.md

 Variance analysis insists that the national mean trend is not indicative of state trends in excess deaths (F>4.10)

 I have processed the CDC's whole csv file and focused in on latitude, longitude and percent change in death rate across 10 years.
 That preprocessed csv is available in this repository.
-Additionally, I have made a csv isolating the State and pct changes to one may run ANOVA analysis.
+Additionally, I have made a csv isolating the State and pct changes so one may run ANOVA analysis.

 Feel free to use my R code and add on to the project in any way you see fit!
 All you need to do is copy the text from the txt script file into your R console and you'll get the models and code to run.